 PARTICULARS OF LOANS GUARANTEES OR INVESTMENTS

-The Company has initiated measures to develop and implement Risk Management Systems inaccordance to Section 134(3)(n) of the Companies Act 2013 post it identified the factorswhich in the opinion of the Board could threaten the Company's existence.
-The RiskManagement process that is followed to identify assess and prioritiserisks that need to be minimised monitored and mitigated is quite elaborate.
+The Company has initiated measures to develop and implement Risk Management Systems inaccordance to Section 134(3)(n) of the Companies Act 2013 and the Risk Management Policyof the Company.
+The Risk Management process followed to identify assess and prioritiserisks that need to be minimised monitored and mitigated is quite elaborate.
 Thesemeasures help in reducing and controlling the impact of adverse events and maximise therealisation of opportunities.
 Major risks are identified systematically and mitigated on acontinuous basis.
 A few of the identified risks pertain to competitive intensity and costvolatility.

 INVESTOR EDUCATION & PROTECTION FUND (IEPF)

 The Company is required to transfer dividends which remained unpaid/unclaimed for aperiod of seven years to the IEPF established by the Central Government.
-The unpaid/unclaimed dividend for the year ended 31st March 2010 is due for transfer toIEPF on or after 11th September 2018.
+The unpaid/unclaimed dividend for the year ended 31st March 2011 is due for transfer toIEPF on or after 11th September 2018.

 All the items on which the Auditors' have commented in their report areself-explanatory and suitably explained in the Notes to the Accounts.
 The Auditors' Reportto the Shareholders for the year under review does not contain any qualifications.

 To the best of the knowledge and belief of the Directors of the Company and accordingto the information and explanations obtained by them your Directors make the followingstatement in terms of Section 134(3) (c) of the Companies Act 2013.